Tessa Thompson Looks Incredible In Sexy Sheer Dress At ‘Westworld’ Premiere

 Showing off her breathtaking ensemble in a post to her Instagram page, Tessa paid homage to the sci-fi drama by saying her look is “what A.I might wear to the function when they are after flesh.”
 She added, “A lovely evening celebrating the @westworldhbo season 4 premiere in the Best City In The World.”
 The premiere took place at Alice Tully Hall at NYC’s famed Lincoln Center.

 There are three Hemsworth brothers, who hail from Australia, and they all act.
-Tessa has worked with Chris in several Marvel films such as 2017’s Thor: Ragnarok and 2019’s Avengers: Endgame.
+Tessa has worked with Chris Hemsworth, 38, in several Marvel films such as 2017’s Thor: Ragnarok and 2019’s Avengers: Endgame.

 Luke did not comment on Tessa naming him the funniest of his talented brothers, but he proved he has a silly personality in his post from the night.
 “Oh oh I forgot my wallet can anyone shout me a beer?” he captioned a selfie with the cast from the red carpet.